Thompson's Close

 The field named Waters of Strife was another name for Reckless Lake.

-Thompson's Close lay between fields called Thistlemoor and Distlemoor, indicating that the original Medieval Ditchelmoor / Thistlemoor, including what would become Thompson's Close, ran alongside the River Yeo all the way from London Road (today's Sherborne Road) as far as the stream south of Reckless Lake.
+Thompson's Close lay between fields called Thistlemoor and Distlemoor, indicating that the original medieval Ditchelmoor / Thistlemoor, including what would become Thompson's Close, ran alongside the River Yeo all the way from London Road (today's Sherborne Road) as far as the stream south of Reckless Lake.

 In 1813, Edward Bullock Watts produced a map of "Peckford's Lyde" - as Little Lyde Farm was known at the time - that showed that Thompson's Close was part of Peckford's Lyde.
 It seems to have been sold off shortly after this date.